• Skip to primary navigation

 ✔️ Why should you try it?

-• Can also be served as a vegetable side dish
+4. Serve as a main meal or vegetable side dish

 🥘 Ingredients